DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 ![intellij-import-project](/assets/img/binary-clock/run-another-configuration.png)

-Now select the previously define SBT configuration.
+Now select the previously defined SBT configuration.

 ![intellij-import-project](/assets/img/binary-clock/sbt-android-debug.png)

-You final configuration should look like this.
+The final configuration should look like this.
 Click **Apply** and **OK**.

 ![intellij-import-project](/assets/img/binary-clock/final-config.png)

-You can just run this config, it will first call the SBT and then will upload to your device/emulator like it normally would.
+You can just run SBT-Android-chain config from now on.
+It will execute the SBT configuration first and will then upload to your connected device or emulator like it normally would.

 ![intellij-import-project](/assets/img/binary-clock/debug-chain.png)